Scalable Pattern Matching in Metadata Graphs via Constraint Checking

 \section{Abstract}

 Pattern matching is a fundamental tool for answering complex graph queries.
 Unfortunately, existing solutions have limited capabilities: they do not scale to process large graphs and/or support only a restricted set of search templates or usage scenarios.
-Moreover, the algorithms at the core of the existing techniques are not suitable for today's graph processing infrastructures relying on horizontal scalability and shared-nothing clusters as most of these algorithms are inherently sequential and difficult to parallelize.
+Moreover, the algorithms at the core of the existing techniques are not suitable for today's graph processing infrastructures relying on horizontal scalability and shared-nothing clusters, as most of these algorithms are inherently sequential and difficult to parallelize.

 We present an algorithmic pipeline that bases pattern matching on \emph{constraint checking}.
-The key intuition is that each vertex or edge participating in a match has to meet a set of constrains implicitly specified by the search template.
-These constraints can be verified independently and, typically, are less expensive to compute than searching the full template.
-The pipeline we propose iterates over these constraints to eliminate all the vertices and edges that \emph{do not} participate in any match and reduces the background graph to a subgraph which is the union of all matches - the \textit{complete set} of all vertices and edges that participate in at least one match.
-Additional analysis can be performed on this annotated, reduced graph, such as full match enumeration, match counting, or vertex/edge centrality.
+The key intuition is that each vertex and edge participating in a match has to meet a set of constraints implicitly specified by the search template.
+These constraints can be verified independently, and typically, are less expensive to compute than searching the full template.
+The pipeline we propose generates these constraints and iterates over them to eliminate all the vertices and edges that \emph{do not} participate in any match, thus reducing the background graph to a subgraph which is the union of all template matches - the \textit{complete set} of all vertices and edges that participate in at least one match.
+Additional analysis can be performed on this annotated, reduced graph, such as full match enumeration, match counting, or computing vertex/edge centrality.
 Furthermore, a \emph{vertex-centric} formulation for constraint checking algorithms exists, and this makes it possible to harness existing high-performance, vertex-centric graph processing frameworks.